ellado-fbit/express-middleware/README.md

 ## `verifyJWT`

 Middleware to verify a JSON Web Token.

-The decoded token payload will be available on the request via the `user` property.
-The token is extracted from the `authorization` header (as a bearer token), or through the `token` query parameter passed to the endpoint URL ( `?token=xxx` ).
+The token is extracted from:

+* The `Authorization` header as a bearer token ( `Authorization: Bearer AbCdEf123456` ),
+* or through a `token` query parameter passed to the endpoint ( `http://...?token=AbCdEf123456` ).

+If the token is verified, then:

+* The `isTokenVerified` property is set to `true` on the request,
+* the decoded token payload is also available on the request via the `tokenPayload` property.

+If the token is invalid, then:

+* The property `isTokenVerified` is set to `false`,
+* the control is passed to the next middleware to manage the authentication error.

 ```js
 const express = require('express')